aos/computer-networking-study/README.md

 Since computer networking is a vast and deep subject, I wanted to at least get a start understanding how it all works under the hood.
 I also wanted to take a programming approach as it seems like the standard advice is to build projects that implement various RFCs or play around with Wireshark.
+I will also be using this as an opportunity to dive deep into Go.

 1. [Beej's Guide to Networking Programming](http://beej.us/guide/bgnet/)
 2. Stanford's [Introduction to Computer Networking](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/)